gustamor/gustamor/README.md

                         </p>

 ## About me
-- 🚀 Android Developer
+- 🚀 Enthusiastic about the journey to becoming a successful Android developer
-- 📲 Currently coding with Flutter, Kotlin, and Jetpack Compose
+- 📲 Currently coding with Flutter, Kotlin and Jetpack Compose
-- 🧑‍💻 Looking forward to collaborating with other developers
+- 🧑‍💻 Excited about the opportunity to collaborate with mobile development teams
-- 📫 I'm available to answer your questions related to programming.
+- 📫 I'm available to answer your questions.
 Just connect me 🙂
 <br/>

 ## Connect me